Table of Contents

 Disloyal customers are costing businesses billions.
 But what actually triggers disloyalty?
 Former CEB Global’s research (now part of Gartner) explained that the level of effort consumers put into interacting with a brand directly impacts loyalty levels.
 In fact, according to CEB Global, around 96% of consumers who reported having difficulty solving a problem were more disloyal.

 How do you know how easy it is for your clients to interact with your business, though?
-Well, that’s where Customer Effort Score comes into play.
+Well, that’s where the Customer Effort Score comes into play.

 What Is Customer Effort Score?